 salt (for the rice)

-TIP: Peel the pumpkin if you don't like the skin.
+TIP: Peel the pumpkin if you prefer!

 TIP: The rice will finish cooking in its own steam so don't peek!